 - 1. Ash, Robert.
 (1972).
 Real Analysis and Probability.
 Academic Press. - 2.
 Billingsley, P. (P. (1986) Probability and Measure.
+Wiley.

-Wiley. - 3.
-Dudley, R.M.
+- 3. Dudley, R.M.
 (1989).
 Real Analysis and Probability, Wadsworth and Brooks/Cole. - 4.
 Kingman, J F C and Taylor, S. J. (1966).
 Introduction to Measure and Probability.
 Cambridge University Press. - 5.
 Loeve, M (1963), Probability theory - 6.
 Bhatt B.R (1998), Modern Probability theory, Wiley Eastern - 7.
 Mukhopadhyay, P.(2002), Mathematical Statistics, Books& Allied (p) Ltd., Kolkata.

-Subject Code Subject Name Credits A Allotted Total ST-102 Probability Theory Practical 4 51-102 Theory 4 4 Course Objective 2.
-To discuss of the important nt theorems with bout inequalities numbers. oles and converge proofs. on expectations lity measures gence in probability and s with their derivations Course Out comes expectation necessary.
+Subject Code Subject Name Credits A Allotted Total ST-102 Probability Theory Practical 4 51-102 Theory 4 4 Course Objective To Explain about classes of sets and Probability measures To discuss on random variables and convergence in probability and the important theorems with proofs.
+To discuss about inequalities on expectations with their derivations and laws of numbers.
+4.To have a clear idea of central limit theorem.
+Course Out comes expectation necessary.
 2. Students al theorem an 3.
 Students go real life use Students also know the weak law, strong law and central limit theorem and their importance.
 Students get the knowledge of the Central limit theorem and their real life uses.
 Students can get the knowledge of the inequalities of probability